Kpadonoue/Written-Assessment-Kpadonou/README.md

-Written assessment Post Doctorial Fellow – Agroclimatic & Crop Modeling This assignment focuses on climate data analysis, spatial modeling, and crop modeling by analyzing gridded datasets, process climate data using a dataset from https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/CHEPOL containing information about different crops production area from 1947 to 2014 in India.
+Written assessment for Post Doctorial Fellow – Agroclimatic & Crop Modeling This assignment focuses on climate data analysis, spatial modeling, and crop modeling by analyzing gridded datasets, process climate data using a dataset from https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/CHEPOL containing information about different crops production area from 1947 to 2014 in India.